b-zhang93/Audio-Language-Classifier/README.md

 DEMO the web app: https://language-ai.herokuapp.com/

+#### To Do List:
+- Clean up github repository layout to be more organized and easy to navigate
+- Update readme.md from WIP to deployed state.

 **Overview of Project:**

 The general idea of the project is to see if we can train a model to classify various languages.
 The process is to scrape wav files from a repository of user submitted voice clips (repository.voxforge1.org).
 The data consists of speakers with various accents, genders, and pitches for each language.